alex-bahena/Pin-it/Assets/README.md

   ![delete-button](./imgs/delete-button.png)

-* Make search section in the nav bar look into an specific card.
+* Make search section in the nav bar look into an specific card .

   ![search-input](imgs/search-input.png)